ahvlima/rcloneMon/README.md

 1. The log file: this is the log file that is generated by the `rclone` **worker** that must run with the `-v` option in order to write overall **job** progress statistics.
 2. The status file: this file is generated and updated by **wrapper script** to provide missing progress information as well as persistent job information.
 Status files are served as static files by the selected web server.

-Both files need to be accessed by the scripts and served over the web, so it's necessary to have the proper path and URL setting for each one.
+Both files need to be accessed by the scripts and served over the web, so it's necessary to have the proper path and URL settings for each one.

 ### basedir